obsidianmd/obsidian-sample-plugin/README.md

 ---
 ```

-This will enforce the order as you list inside the YAML
+This will enforce the order as you listed inside the YAML

 ---
 ## Editing multi-line properties in the new YAML properties editor (Obsidian 1.4 and newer)